Paula Trief, PhD

 - Internship: SUNY Health Science Center at Syracuse, 1974

 My research focuses on the psychosocial issues that affect patients with diabetes and those at risk for diabetes.
-In my work, we are developing and testing effective and practical interventions for patients with diabetes, those at risk, and their partners, to help them achieve better physical health (e.g., control of blood sugar, weight) and quality of life.
-We are also seeking to understand how depression and anxiety may interfere with the health of diabetes patients.
+I have developed and tested effective and practical interventions for patients with diabetes, those at risk, and their partners, to help them achieve better physical health (e.g., control of blood sugar, weight) and quality of life.
+I have also studied the relationship between depression/anxiety and diabetes outcomes.
+My current NIH-funded project follows young adults with type 2 diabetes to better understand factors that affect medication adherence and healthcare usage, to design more effective behavioral interventions for this vulnerable group.

 Specialties & Certification